bluekitchen/btstack/doc/manual/docs/quick_start.md

 -   Select WinUSB (libusb) in the right pull pull down list
 -   Select “Replace Driver”

-When running the examples in the MSYS2, the console input (via btstack_stdin_support) doesn't work.
-It works in the older MSYS and also the regular
+When running the examples in the MSYS2 shell, the console input (via btstack_stdin_support) doesn't work.
+It works in the older MSYS and also the regular CMD.exe environment.
-CMD.exe environment.
 Another option is to install WinPTY and then start the example via WinPTY like this:

     $ winpty ./hfp_hf_demo.exe